 Seeding a new aquarium has become a popular practice.
 It is the process of transferring nitrifying bacteria from an established aquarium to a new aquarium.
 Seeding gives the new aquarium a jump start on the cycling process.
-It is not unusual for seeded aquariums to fully cycle in half the time it would normally take, thus allowing you to stock the new tank sooner.
+Normally, it takes 4-6 weeks for the growth of beneficial bacteria to complete the nitrogen cycle in a new aquarium.
+It is not unusual for seeded aquariums to fully cycle in half the time it would normally take, thus allowing you to stock more fish in the new tank sooner.
 Seeding also helps to reduce stress on the fish and reduces or eliminates fish loss due to the startup cycle.

 Where the Bacteria Live

-Contrary to some reports, significant amounts of nitrifying bacteria are not present in the water itself.
+Contrary to some reports, significant amounts of nitrifying bacteria are not present in the water itself; they are attached to surfaces in the aquarium.
 Therefore, transferring water from an established tank won't do much good.
-The lion's share of nitrifying bacteria resides in the substrate and in filter media (ceramic rings, filter floss, sponge, etc).
+Most nitrifying bacteria reside in the gravel and in filter media (ceramic rings, filter floss, sponge, etc).
 The bacteria also can be present in rocks, artificial plants, and other elements with porous surfaces.

 Procuring Seeding Material

 The challenge of acquiring seeding material is why more people don't seed their new aquariums, but there are several options for getting your hands on some.
-If you have at least one aquarium running already, seeding material is easy to get a hold of.
+If you have at least one aquarium running already, seeding material is easily obtained.
 If you don't have another established tank, look to a few outside sources: